peteryuhang/Data-Structures-and-Algorithm-Analysis-in-JAVA/ch5/ch5.md

 - Quadratic Probing is a collision resolution method that eliminates the primary clustering problem of linear probing
 - **Theorem**(Can proved by contradiction): If quadratic probing is used, and the table size is prime, then a new element can always be inserted if the table is at least half empty
+- **Secondary clustering**: Elements that hash to the same position will probe the same alternative cells